sidhartthhhhh/sidhartthhhhh/README.md

 # 👋 Hello there!
 I’m Sidhartha — Aspiring Software Developer 🧠

 🔧 I specialize in full-stack web development, backend integration, and data handling for enterprise and cloud-based applications.
-🚀 Currently working on real-time internal tools and dashboards built on SAP ISU modules.
+🚀 Currently working as Backend Dev @Logistos
 📚 Always learning and experimenting with scalable, secure, and modern solutions in the cloud, ML, and automation domains.

 ---